-INTERVIEW WITH REVIEWER SHANNON MCCLOSKEY ALLAIN, Summer 2012
+INTERVIEW WITH SHANNON MCCLOSKEY ALLAIN, Summer 2012

 Is the novel’s plot mirroring a particular Shakespeare tragedy?
 Even the spots of comic relief (Henry’s interrogation & the graveyard conversation with Randy) reminded me of a Shakespeare play.

 You’re very right to sense this.
 There’s no exact plot-to-plot mirroring happening (as far as I’m aware of), but there is, let’s say, a nod to Hamlet, especially in the sense of the play’s preoccupation with self-consciousness, identity, anxiety, death, graveyards, etc., and also with Hamlet’s arguable redemption by play’s end.
 Randy is, essentially, the First Clown of V, i.
 What I was going for was for Randy to be an answer, even a rebuke, to Henry’s (and, by extension, the other characters’, except Kinnell) intense literary self-preoccupations, their harmful self-miring in language and literature.
 Randy is the wise fool.

 The interrogation scene hopefully demonstrates Henry’s gradual epiphany with respect to this self-miring: how he just can’t buy into framing his reality in that especially academic/aesthetic way anymore.
 Shakespeare, his London, Jacobean tragedy, flit through the novel in various ways.